Aircloak/TrainingMaterial/slides-server/content/admin.md

 ## Multiple users per row - solution B

 The solution in the future is to split such tables in multiple parts.
-Each part contains the data for one of the user, and has the columns containing data about the other users greylisted.
+Each part contains the data for one of the user, and has the columns containing data about the other users grey-listed.

 This will be possible in Aircloak version `20.2`